voschezang/coding-handbook/quotes.md

   * If your theoretically sound methodology is not working, then switching to an entirely new method will not help you.
 Instead learn to adjust and experiment.
 * *Distributed* does not imply *decoupled*.
 * Spiders are the only web designers that like finding bugs.
+* It’s not AI, it's just a trick.

 ### Collaboration